 Labour Councillor Clare Moonan, lead councillor for rough sleeping in Brighton & Hove, said: “There is a national housing crisis and the local increase in rough sleeping is part of a shocking broader trend.
 As a council, we’re looking at how established and innovative ways can help all those in need in our city, for example by opening a night shelter in our conference centre during the winter months.
 It’s a huge challenge.
 We’re seeing more people vulnerable people sleeping rough on our streets at a time when funding from government is being dramatically reduced, which is having an impact on services.
 We can’t tackle this alone so we’re linking with partners and embracing community support to see positive change.
 At the same time, there are many services already in place which are doing a fantastic job and we need to remember how much higher the number of rough sleepers would be without the dedication of all involved.
 Yet while there is anyone sleeping rough in the city there is still more we can and will do.
 The scale of the support being provided is not always apparent when looking at the sadly familiar sight of people sleeping rough”.

 A person does not suddenly become homeless.
 Changes in circumstances such as cuts to benefits, a mental health crisis or a bereavement can push more vulnerable people on to the street.
-That is why the reduced network of support being offered to vulnerable people is responsible for the increase in rough sleepers, the incessant cuts to public services directly correlate with the number of people who are having to sleep rough.
+That is why the reduced network of support the Tories offered to vulnerable people is responsible for the increase in rough sleepers, the incessant cuts to public services directly correlate with the number of people who are having to sleep rough.
 I have seen homelessness tackled in my own lifetime.
 In 1999 the Labour Government ploughed £200m into lifting the poorest people in Britain off the streets.
 The new Rough Sleepers Unit was life changing, it crucially developed an action plan based around accommodation and work.

 I believe that this problem can only truly be solved if we commit to building many more affordable homes, which is why Labour has committed to building a million new homes over the next five years, with at least half to be council houses.